online doctor logo

 Why are my fingers numb?

 Our fingertips have sensors that send signals to the brain and receive messages to take action.
 Numbness in fingers or a burning sensation indicates where your nerves are pinched or injured, causing a tingling sensation, which causes trouble picking and holding things.
 Moreover, if you use the keyboard frequently, chances are you overworked your fingers or pressed too hard, causing injury to your fingers.
-However, you need not worry, as there are noninvasive treatments that help ease the numbness in the fingers.
+However, you need not worry, as noninvasive treatments help ease the numbness in the fingers.
 Whether the cause is a minor injury to nerves or a severe health condition like carpal tunnel syndrome, rheumatoid arthritis, diabetes, or even stroke, personalized treatments work in your favor.

 What are the causes of finger numbness?